Get Tech Tips

 How to Compare Heat Sources For Cost Effectiveness

 This article is based on Ross Trethewey’s energy comparison sheet for fuels at select efficiencies and costs.
 All tables and their respective data belong to him.
 Ross Trethewey is the founder and lead engineer of TE2 Engineering and has served as the Home Technology Expert on “This Old House.”
-A PDF file of his energy comparison sheet can be found at the end of the article.
+You can find a PDF file of his energy comparison sheet at the end of the article.

 Luckily for us, Ross Trethewey of TE2 Engineering is here to help.
 He’s created a worksheet for calculating the costs and efficiencies of heat sources.
 His worksheet translates each heat source’s costs per unit to the standard pricing unit of electricity: cost per kilowatt-hour ($/kWh).

 In his worksheet, Trethewey compares the costs and efficiencies of electricity, natural gas, oil, propane, wood pellets, and pine cords.
-He presents the prices per kilowatt-hour ($/kWh), evaluates efficiency in terms of a percentage (% Eff.) or Coefficient of Performance (COP, electricity only), and measures the energy output in British Thermal Units (BTUs) per unit of measure (gallon, therm, etc.).
+He presents the prices per kilowatt-hour ($/kWh), evaluates efficiency in terms of a percentage (% Eff.) or the coefficient of performance (COP, electricity only), and measures the energy output in British thermal units (BTUs) per unit of measure (gallon, therm, etc.).

 Energy content conversions

 Trethewey presents us with an approximate conversion of BTUs per unit at the top of the worksheet.
 The table below shows these conversions.
 Take note of the measurement units.
 Liquid sources will have their BTUs calculated per gallon.
 The BTUs of natural gas are derived from a therm (as opposed to cubic feet).
 Pellets are measured in pounds, and large quantities of wood are measured in cords.

 There are a few things we should note about this table.